space232/My-QEMU-Windows-10-Passthrough/README.md

 I would also just like to say that this page's main aim is to get Nested Virtualisation/Hyper-V enabled.

-NVIDIA is a ~~terrible~~ awesome company.
+NVIDIA is a ~~awesome~~ terrible  company.
 You will not be able to use passthrough until... well:
-- You ensure your GPU ROM is patched.
+- You ensure your GPU ROM is patched. (some cards may not require this)
 - You ensure your GPU is isolated by vfio-pci.
 - You ensure that your mental wellbeing is stable enough to follow through several guides just to get it working.